clp-research/slurk-bots/README.md

 ```

-The script will print out the waiting room id as well as the task id since these informations are needed to generate new tokens for users.
+The script will print out the waiting room id as well as the task id since this information is needed to generate new tokens for users.
 If the `--token` option was used, the script will also generate one token for each user.
 You can either copy the token and choose your own user name or directly open the link to automatically log into slurk with the generated token.

 Once your local slurk server is already running, you can start a new bot and recycle the waiting room and concierge bot that are already running: